 Introduction to Surfing Den Haag

 Den Haag, known internationally as The Hague, is the undisputed surf capital of the Netherlands.
 While it serves as the seat of the Dutch government and home to international courts, its coastal district, Scheveningen, is the beating heart of the nation’s surf culture.
-The city offers a unique “urban surf” lifestyle where high-end city living meets the raw, windswept energy of the North Sea.
-The coastline is anchored by the iconic Scheveningen Pier and a massive harbor breakwater that works to organize North Sea swells into some of the most consistent waves in Northern Europe.
+The city offers a unique urban surf lifestyle where city living meets the North Sea.
+The coastline is anchored by the iconic Scheveningen Pier, and a massive harbor breakwater that works to organize North Sea swells into some of the most consistent waves in Northern Europe.

 Surfing in Den Haag is a year-round pursuit, supported by a dense infrastructure of surf shops, world-class schools, and a community that lives and breathes the salt air.
 Den Haag is the definitive choice for surfers seeking the most consistent Dutch waves, a vibrant professional surf scene, and the unique energy of a cosmopolitan city by the sea.

 Best Season to Surf Den Haag